 With these words, Thoreau began his book describing his adventures of living for two years in a small, self-built cottage in the forest next to Walden Pond.
 I began a one year project to photograph Walden Pond for much the same reason.
 It is a far simpler landscape than those presented by the grandeur of the American West.
 As such, it demands closer attention to detail and to the subtle interplay changes of nature have on the scene.
 For a full appreciation of Walden Pond you are required to bring something of yourself to the equation.

-I spent two years (the same amount of time Thoreau lived there) photographing Walden Pond.
-My goal was to complete a portfolio that reflect the pond and forest life as Thoreau might have experienced it.
+I spent two years (the same amount of time Thoreau lived there) photographing Walden Pond in all its seasons.
+My goal was to complete a portfolio that reflects the pond and forest life as Thoreau might have experienced it.

 Archival prints of Walden Pond can be ordered in a variety of sizes.